-- Quality of letters almost always trump where they come from, in other words don't get so caught up on the ideal letter writers that you choose a less enthusiastic writer in place of someone who adores you but sits outside the "ideal" category.
+- The quality of letters almost always trump where they come from, in other words, don't get so caught up on the ideal letter writers that you choose a less enthusiastic writer in place of someone who adores you but sits outside the "ideal" category.

 - If you are applying a second time ask for new letters or if you know it was a great letter ask the same references to submit the same letter a second time.

 - Don't ever ask for letters from family!

 - Don't ask for letters based on credentials from people who don't know you well.
 I have had people ask me for letters after a couple of email exchanges through this website.
 This is not a quality letter and will not work in your favor.
 It also makes me extremely suspect as a letter writer.

 Advanced CASPA Reference Form Tips (for the prepared PA school applicant)

 Answers to common CASPA letters of reference questions (from the CASPA website)